Rashay01/Python_exercises/ParametersVsArguments.md

 An example  is  taking `f(a, b, c)` and making it `F(a)(b)(c)`

-E.g: The example below converts Rands to Pounds.
+The example of curring below converts Rands to Pounds.
 We have the exchange rate from Rand to Dollar and exchange rate of Dollar to Pound.
 This nested function requires the result of another function which is the conversion of rand to dolar.

 ```Python
 def currying( g , f ):